 The WEP reduces the earned Social Security benefits of an individual who also receives a pension from any employment not covered by Social Security, such as a government agency.
 The reduction is achieved by modifying the formula used to figure the benefit amount, giving the beneficiary a lower Social Security benefit.
-The WEP exempts workers who have 30 or more years of "substantial" employment covered under Social Security, with lesser reductions for workers with 21 through 29 years of substantial covered employment.1 The WEP primarily affects people who earned a pension from working for a government agency in non-covered employment and also worked at other jobs where they paid Social Security taxes long enough to qualify for retirement or disability benefits.
+The WEP exempts workers who have 30 or more years of "substantial" employment covered under Social Security, with lesser reductions for workers with 21 through 29 years of substantial covered employment.
+The WEP primarily affects people who earned a pension from working for a government agency in non-covered employment and also worked at other jobs where they paid Social Security taxes long enough to qualify for retirement or disability benefits.
 It reduces the replacement rate for benefits from 90 percent to as low as 40 percent for roughly the first $10,000 in average annual earnings.
 However, the reduction cannot exceed more than one half of the government pension based on the worker’s non-covered work.

 The regular Social Security benefit computation formula is intended to help workers who spend their lifetimes in low-paying jobs by providing them with a benefit that replaces a higher proportion of their earnings than the benefit that is provided to workers with high earnings.
 The regular formula, however, cannot differentiate between those who work in low-paid jobs throughout their careers and other workers who appear to have been low paid because they worked many years in jobs not covered by Social Security.
 The WEP was created to remove that unintended advantage, or "windfall," thereby preserving the progressive nature of the benefit formula.
 The WEP formula, however, is an imprecise method of determining the actual "windfall" when applied to individual cases.
 In many instances, the WEP can be regressive, causing a proportionally larger reduction in benefits for workers with lower life-time earnings.
 The reduction is especially harsh on retirees with work careers divided roughly equally between covered and non-covered employment.